nathan-dlr/Game-Boy-Emulator/README.md

 ### H-blank
 After all 160 pixels are drawn in a line, the PPU stalls until 456 T-cycles have elapsed since the start of the line; this can range from 87-204 T-cycles to complete.
 ### V-blank
-After all 144 scan lines are drawn, the PPU waits for 10 scanlines' worth of cycles before starting again at the first scanline.
+After all 144 scan lines are drawn, the PPU waits for 10 scan lines worth of cycles before starting again at the first scanline.
+## Memory
+Currently, the ByteBoy supports MBC1 and ROM-only titles.
+When a game attempts to write in ROM, the data being written is instead used to update internal MBC registers that hold information such as ROM/RAM bank number, RAM-enable, and banking mode.
+When accessing areas of memory that are sourced from the cartridge's external memory, the bank numbers held in the MBC registers are concatenated onto the original address to create the new address needed to index into cartridge memory.
-### Testing
+## Testing
 The CPU was tested using [Blargg's test ROMS](https://gbdev.gg8.se/files/roms/blargg-gb-tests/) aided by [GameBoy Doctor](https://robertheaton.com/gameboy-doctor/).
 The PPU was tested with [dmg-acid2](https://github.com/mattcurrie/dmg-acid2) by Matt Currie.